Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Introduction

 We shall use the term ``Selected POSS1-E features'' (SPFs) to refer to features selected from POSS1-E plates in these and other studies, where the selection criteria differed depending on the dataset in question.
-We have done this partly in order to suspend judgment about the ultimate origin(s) of the features studied in \cite{villarroel2025aligned} and \cite{solano2022discovering}.
+We have done this partly in order to suspend judgement about the ultimate origin(s) of the features studied in \cite{villarroel2025aligned} and \cite{solano2022discovering}.
 In the present study, we examine three publicly available datasets of SPFs.
-Two of these were catalogued in \cite{solano2022discovering}, and derive from the same parent dataset as the subsets analyzed in \cite{bruehl2025transients} and \cite{villarroel2025aligned}.
-For purposes of comparison, we also make use of a dataset of SPFs that appear in both the POSS1-E (red band) and POSS1-O (blue band) plates, which are hence likely of celestial origin.
+Two of these were catalogued in \cite{solano2022discovering}, and derive from the same parent dataset as the subsets analysed in \cite{bruehl2025transients} and \cite{villarroel2025aligned}.
+For purposes of comparison, we also make use of a dataset of SPFs that appear in both the POSS1-E (red band) and POSS1-O (blue band) plates, which are hence overwhelmingly of celestial origin.
 This third dataset was sampled as part of an independent study by the Minnesota Automated Plate Scanner (MAPS) project \citep{pennington1993automated,cabanela2003automated}.
-We also use these datasets, along with information in \cite{bruehl2025transients} and \cite{villarroel2025aligned}, to describe the datasets addressed in those studies.
-Access to the contents of these latter datasets is not necessary to derive our conclusions.
+We also use these publicly available datasets, along with information in \cite{bruehl2025transients} and \cite{villarroel2025aligned}, to describe the datasets addressed in those studies.
+Access to the contents of these latter datasets is not necessary to derive the conclusions presented in this paper.